-A survey study has been undertaken concerning flyback events.
-This study considered pelagic longline fishing over a 20-year period between 1994 and 2014 (McCormack and Papworth 2014).
-The survey involved six countries; Australia, Chile, New Zealand, South Africa, the United Kingdom and the United States.
-Over the survey period there were 12 reported injuries and three deaths from flyback events from weighted branchlines during pelagic longline fishing operations involving over a billion hooks (McCormack and Papworth 2014, Anderson et al. 2011).
-The reported events noted that the crew member was struck in the head in a majority of instances (McCormack and Papworth 2014).

-The survey was limited by only considering reports about flyback events (McCormack and Papworth 2014).
+A survey study on the occurrence of flyback events considered pelagic longline fishing from six countries and over a 20 year period (McCormack and Papworth 2014).
+Over this period there were 12 reported injuries and three deaths linked to flyback events from weighted branch lines involving over a billion hooks hauled (McCormack and Papworth 2014, Anderson et al. 2011).
+The reported events noted that the crew member was struck in the head in a majority of instances, although the survey was limited by only considering reports about flyback events (McCormack and Papworth 2014).
 The survey did not provide information about the frequency or amount of flyback events that occurred, or where the hazard posed flyback event was not considered significant.
 These data are not routinely collected or reported during fishing operations.
-Following a death in a New Zealand pelagic longline fishery in 1996, New Zealand moved to no longer use weighted branchlines in its pelagic longline fisheries (Marine Safety Solutions 2008).
+Following a death in a New Zealand pelagic longline fishery in 1996, New Zealand moved to no longer use weighted branch lines in its pelagic longline fisheries (Marine Safety Solutions 2008).

-3.2.
+2.2.
 Research

-3.2.1 Early Research
+2.2.1 Early Research

 Early safety research sought to characterise the hazard posed by flyback events in pelagic longline fisheries.
 Consideration was given to whether early sliding weight designs were safer than fixed weights in flyback events (Marine Safety Solutions 2008).
-The research tested branchlines at varying levels of tension to determine the velocity of attached fixed weights and sliding weights and whether the weights would recoil with force.
-Sliding weights were found to have a significant reduction in velocity, compared to fixed weighted swivels, due to their ability to slide off the branchline when it recoiled, with the detached weight falling into the water in most cases (Marine Safety Solutions 2008).
-A later study found that the level of tension and the position of the weight on the branchline was a significant factor affecting whether the sliding weight would slide off the line in a flyback event.
-Branchlines under tension above 20 kg that had weights placed no more than 2 m from the hook were found to slide off the line.

-Weights placed at distances greater than 2 m from the hook were not as effective at sliding off the line, even under higher levels of tension on the line (Sullivan et al. 2012).
+The research tested branch lines at varying levels of tension to determine the velocity of attached fixed weights and sliding weights and whether the weights would recoil with force.
+Sliding weights were found to have a significant reduction in velocity, compared to fixed weighted swivels, due to their ability to slide off the branch line when it recoiled, with the detached weight falling into the water in most cases (Marine Safety Solutions 2008).
+A later study found that the level of tension and the position of the weight on the branch line was a significant factor affecting whether the sliding weights would slide off the line in a flyback event.
+Branch lines under tension above 20 kg that had weights placed no more than 2 m from the hook were not as effective at sliding off the line, even under higher levels of tension on the line (Sullivan et al. 2012).